DataDog/datadog-agent/docs/dev/checks/README.md

 ## Running checks with a local Agent Build
 ### Custom Checks
-Scenario: You have implemented a custom check called `hello_world` and you'd like to run this with a local agent build.
+Scenario: You have implemented a custom check called `hello_world` and you would like to run this with a local Agent build.

-1. Place the configuration file `hello_world.yaml` in `dev/dist/conf.d/` folder
+1. Place the configuration file `hello_world.yaml` in the `dev/dist/conf.d/` folder.
-2. Place the pthon code in `dev/dist/` folder
+1. Place your Python code in the `dev/dist/` folder.
-2. Run `inv agent.build` as usual.
-This step will copy the contents of `dev/dist` into `bin/agent/dist`, which is where the agent will be able to find your code.
+1. Run `inv agent.build` as usual.
+This step copies the contents of `dev/dist` into `bin/agent/dist`, which is where the Agent looks for your code.

 The resulting directory structure should look like:
 ```